redpanda-data/redpanda/docs/www/rpk-commands.md

   rpk generate prometheus-config [flags]

 Flags:
-      --config string        The path to the redpanda config file (default "/etc/redpanda/redpanda.yaml") --job-name string      The prometheus job name by which to identify the redpanda nodes (default "redpanda") --node-addrs strings   A comma-delimited list of the addresses (<host:port>) of all the redpanda nodes in a cluster.
+      --config string        The path to the redpanda config file --job-name string      The prometheus job name by which to identify the redpanda nodes (default "redpanda") --node-addrs strings   A comma-delimited list of the addresses (<host:port>) of all the redpanda nodes in a cluster.
 The port must be the one configured for the nodes' admin API